 Assists Their Articulation Skills

-In speech therapy. children become confident as they learn the proper words and gestures to use when communicating with other people.
+Children, too become confident as they learn the proper words and gestures to use when communicating with other people.

 Speech Therapy Guides Children To Produce Sound Patterns

-Addresses Speech Fluency
+Addresses Speaking Fluency

 “Often, kids, teens, and adults on the spectrum spend a lot of time trying to be “normal”, fighting sensory overload and overwhelm, fending off personal quirks, and trying so hard to “fit in”, socially and otherwise.”
 Karla Helbert, LPC, E-RYT, C-IAYT said.
-Just like other medical diagnoses, the earlier you detect and treat speech problems, the higher the chances of addressing them thoroughly.
-Usually, children utter their first words around their 18th month and form basic phrases and sentences on their 24th month.
-It means that autism is detectable at the age of 3.
+Just like other medical diagnoses, the earlier you detect and treat speaking problems, the higher the chances of addressing them thoroughly.
+Usually, children utter their first words around their 18th month and form basic phrases and sentences in their 24th month.
+It means that ASD is detectable at the age of 3.
 Therefore, it is recommended to start speech therapy early for it to be more beneficial and useful for children with autism.